 At Our Lady Immaculate School, Jesus Christ remains central to every aspect of school life.
 We aim to be a living, loving and sacramental community which is in inspired by the life of Christ and the teachings of the Church, rooted in Gospel values and our Virtues to live by.
 We hope that from the minute you enter our school you clearly see and feel that we are a Catholic community.

-Acts of worship may take place at any time during the day.
-It may take the form of a single act of worship with the whole school community or separate acts of worship in school/class groups.
-In our school there is no confusion between Collective Worship and Assemblies.
-When we gather for Collective Worship we focus on the Word of God, we use symbol and ritual and we are open to God’s presence among us.
-Collective Worship is not designated curriculum time under regulations and will not be subsumed under any part of the curriculum including RE.
+Acts of prayer and liturgy may take place at any time during the day.
+It may take the form of a single act of prayer with the whole school community or separate acts of prayer in school/class groups.
+In our school there is no confusion between prayer and liturgy and celebration of the word during assemblies.
+When we gather for prayer and liturgy we focus on the Word of God, we use symbol and ritual and we are open to God’s presence among us.
+Prayer and liturgy is not designated curriculum time under regulations and will not be subsumed under any part of the curriculum including RE.

-Collective Worship in our school is an integral part of our ethos, aims and relationships, as Christian values permeate all aspects of school life and all relationships.
+Prayer and liturgy in our school is an integral part of our ethos, aims and relationships, as Christian values permeate all aspects of school life and all relationships.
 It is a way of deepening our relationship with God together and individually.
 Through the many forms this worship takes we grow in spiritual, moral and liturgical understanding.
 We allow ourselves to grow in understanding of our living faith tradition and then develop a sense of wonder and inspiration in the person of Christ.
-It is through Collective Worship that we share each other’s faith experiences and learn the skills of prayer and reflection.
+It is through prayer and liturgy that we share each other’s faith experiences and learn the skills of prayer and reflection.
 This is a very important aspect of life in Our Lady Immaculate.

 We aim to:

-- To foster school-parish links to ensure that our children remain exposed and committed to the Catholic faith experiencing liturgy and worship beyond and realms of the school curriculum
+• To foster school-parish links to ensure that our children remain exposed and committed to the Catholic faith experiencing prayer and liturgy beyond the realms of the school curriculum

-- To enable each child to participate and respond to liturgy and worship in an appropriate way to their age and maturity.
+• To enable each child to participate and respond to prayer and liturgy in an appropriate way to their age and maturity.

 The Parish Priest works closely with the Headteacher and RE Coordinator to ensure a cohesive response to the development of child and staff spirituality.

-Collective worship takes place in school daily, staff and pupils are encouraged to pray with thoughtfulness and with respect through a variety of prayer experiences – whole school Masses and liturgies, assemblies and prayer services together with formal classroom and individual reflective prayer.
-This worship will follow the liturgical year and include appropriate feast days, it will also encompass Gospel Virtues, British values, world events and world faiths to enable pupils to appreciate their place in society and respect those around them.
+Prayer and liturgy takes place in school daily, staff and pupils are encouraged to pray with thoughtfulness and with respect through a variety of prayer experiences – whole school Masses and liturgies, celebration of the word during assemblies and prayer services together with formal classroom and individual reflective prayer.
+This will follow the liturgical year and include appropriate feast days, it will also encompass Gospel Virtues, British values, world events and world faiths to enable pupils to appreciate their place in society and respect those around them.

 Each class takes it in turns to lead an assembly based on the topic they have been studying during Come and See.
-Parents are invited to join their children as they celebrate their work through prayer, song, dance and drama.
+Parents are invited to join their children as they celebrate their work through celebration of the word, prayer, song, dance and drama.

 WEDNESDAY WORD

 The school provides the children with a leaflet called the ‘Wednesday Word’ which can be read online with their family.
-Before this is taken home, the children listen to the Gospel from the coming Sunday within class and become familiar with the meaning as well as reflecting upon the Wednesday ‘word’ for the week.
+The children listen to the Gospel from the coming Sunday within class and become familiar with the meaning as well as reflecting upon the Wednesday ‘word’ for the week.

 MARK 10 MISSION